datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-So there's a few ways you can alter string values.
-Now often times, you may need to use multiple functions on the same field.
 You do this by nesting functions.
 Since each string function outputs a string, you can use it as the input of the next function.
 In our example, we need to include all 4 of these functions: REPLACE, TRIM, LEFT, and UPPER.

 ---